System Requirements

 6. CPUs released at different times (different generations) vary in per-core performance even if they have the same clock speed.

-7. TrueConf Server works in the same way on Linux and Windows.
+7. TrueConf Server Works the same on Linux and Windows.

 8. In practice, we recommend making sure that CPU load on the machine with TrueConf Server does not exceed 80%.
 If your use-case scenarios involve higher loads, you should either allocate more resources to the virtual machine (VM) or physically upgrade the hardware.